Raelifin/sumibli/raw/motiv.md

 📛Typability

 Sumibli is designed to be composed using a keyboard.
 Digital interfaces are ideal for linguistic expression, and keyboards are a surprisingly good means of inputting digital data.
-As such, written sumibli should be easy to read (but not necessarily easy to scribe with a pen).
-There should be 🔗community_keyboard a keyboard that allows Sumibli to by written at the speed of thought💬.
+As such, written Sumibli should be easy to read (but not necessarily easy to scribe with a pen).
+There should be 🔗community_keyboard a keyboard that allows Sumibli to be written at the speed of thought💬.

 📛Compatibility with English